lean-mind/project-billing-kata/README.md

     - Three mid developers at Y €/hour will work for 35 hours a week.
     - One junior developer at Z €/hour will work for 35 hours a week.

+You could come up with database tables although the more interesting part of the kata is the software design, the source code in your preferred programming language.
+Do not design stored procedures, make sure the login is in the code, not the database.
+The kata could be more valuable if you try different programming paradigms and compare them.
+As usual katas are useful when practices many times with a variety of approaches.